A guide to the memoir

 Trouble downloading?
 Contact email@example.com

-Our first child, a boy, was born in 1999 with significant impairments.
-The most serious of his diagnoses was hypoxic ischemic encephalopathy or H.I.E.—a lack of blood and oxygen before or during his delivery, causing severe brain damage.
-My wife Ilene and I named the new arrival August, which means “esteemed” or “venerable.”
+Chris Gabbard’s first child, a boy, was born in 1999 with significant impairments.
+The most serious of his diagnoses was hypoxic ischemic encephalopathy (H.I.E.) due to a lack of blood and oxygen before or during his delivery, causing severe brain damage.
+He and his wife Ilene named the new arrival August, which means “esteemed” or “venerable.”